October 19, 2016

 The recipient of the Dr. Deena and Tom Fisher scholarship must be a full-time, continuing student at Northwestern and maintain a minimum CGPA of 2.5.
 The recipient also must be an education major.
-Candidates will be chosen by the Northwestern Scholarship Committee based on recommendations from the English department.
+Candidates will be chosen by the Northwestern Scholarship Committee based on recommendations from the Division of Education.
 The scholarship may be applied toward University related expenses, including tuition, fees, books, room and board.

 For more information on the Dr. Deena and Tom Fisher Scholarship or about investing in Northwestern students, call Skeeter Bird, Northwestern Foundation CEO, at 580-327-8593 or email him at firstname.lastname@example.org.